9 Activities and Exercises for a Brilliant Innovation Workshop

 Joining an innovation workshop is a big ask.

-Your colleagues are busy so you need to make sure everything goes well.
+Your colleagues are busy, and you need to make sure everything goes smoothly to make their time worthwhile.

 How?